Picking the Right Brushes and Roller Covers for No VOC and Low VOC Paints

 For cleaning brushes, Lincowski recommends using hand cleaners instead of the traditional soap and water.
 He the citrus-based hand cleaners used in the auto industry to to clean greasy hands work best.
 “We’re recommending using those kinds of cleaners for brushes,” he says, because of the lanolin contained to protect hands.
 “That lanolin is actually absorbed in the filament and it actually makes the brush easier to clean the next couple of times.”

 No and Low VOC paints also require different rollers covers.
 “The coatings have a tendency to stick together,” says Lincowski, “so the paint wants to come out in one big blog.”
 Wooster came out with two roller covers to prevent the problem, labeled Super Fab FTP (For Today’s Paints) – in both their knit and woven covers.
 They use a patented Hydro-Flow technology keep the paint from clumping, sagging, or running as it comes off the roller.
 This video shows how:

 Lincowski says even professional painters had to switch from their favorite old brush and rollers to deal with these newer, greener paints, so they have now posted handy charts at all Hirshfield’s locations to help painters make the right choice.

-You can buy Wooster rollers and brushes and a wide variety of No VOC and Low VOC paints at all Hirshfield’s locations throughout Minnesota, Wisconsin and North Dakota.
+You can buy Wooster rollers and brushes and a wide variety of No VOC and Low VOC paints at all Hirshfield’s locations throughout Minnesota, Wisconsin, South Dakota, and North Dakota.
 And be sure to ask questions, we love to talk about this stuff.